JBJamesBrownJB/nova-modelling/model_fundamentals.md

 ## Projection View

-Timelines are predicted once there is a threshold of actual timelines plugged in to calibrate extrapolation of other JTBDs and therefore the whole product timeline.
+Timelines are predicted once there is a threshold of actual timelines plugged in to calibrate extrapolation of other Goals and therefore the whole product timeline.

 This view allows you to make data-driven predictions about future development phases based on actual historical performance.